 Common Problems with H-1B Cap Petitions

 The cap-subject H-1B visa season is a busy time of year.
-We recommend getting started on your H-1B recruiting activities to jump-start the process as early as possible.
-H-1B deadlines start in March each year, and you’ll want to make sure to submit all your documents on time and as accurately as possible to avoid scrutiny and delays.
+We recommend getting started on your H-1B recruiting activities as early as possible to jump-start the process.
+H-1B deadlines start in March each year, and you’ll want to submit all your documents on time and as accurately as possible to avoid scrutiny and delays.

 What are Typical Problems With H-1B Cap Petitions?

-Some of the most common issues with the H-1B cap petition are not the small details that people leave out, but those embedded within the core of the petition.
-While the petition may seem flawless on the outside, there could be underlying problems.
+Some of the most common issues with the H-1B cap petition are not the small details that people leave out but those embedded within its core.
+While the petition may seem flawless, there could be underlying problems.

 Here are some of the most common problems we’ve seen: